soveng/soveng.github.io/bitcoin.md

 					<h3 id="exploration">Exploration</h3>
 				</header>
 				<p>
 				In this bright future, we must not forget the past.
 Why did the web evolve the way it evolved?
 What got captured, what didn't?
 				And why?
-How could it have evolved differently, if Bitcoin & Lightning existed 30 years ago?
-How can we think about things differently, now that they do exist?
+How could it have evolved differently if Bitcoin & Lightning existed 30 years ago?
+How can we think about things differently now that they do exist?
 				</p>
 				<p>
 				We believe that Bitcoin & Lightning allows us to re-think how we build things, how we monetize things, and how we do and coordinate things. <a href="/nostr">Nostr</a> is one example.
 				We're sure there are many more.
 Let's explore them together.
 				</p>
 				<ul class="actions">
 					<li><a href="#apply" class="button scrolly">Sign me up!</a></li>